cjquines/qboard/README.md

 - f black
 - c yellow
 - v orange

 fill
 - (blank) transparent
 - d solid
 - g 50% opaque
-with space for blank
+- with space for blank
-- space space > default style

 todo:
 - clear page, delete page
 - change style of selected with chord?
-- add undo, redo, copy, paste to toolbar
-- add styles to toolbar
+- come up with better chords for the fill style ugh
 - something that pops up near your cursor when you press q

 nice features: